th3cavalry/photonicat2-openwrt/guides/05-BUILDING_OPENWRT.md

 # Photonicat 2 - Building OpenWrt from Source

-Complete guide for compiling a custom OpenWrt image for Photonicat 2 from the official Photonicat OpenWrt repository.
+Complete guide for compiling a custom OpenWrt image for Photonicat 2 using Vanilla OpenWrt.

+> 💡 **Tip**: For a simplified, automated build process, use the `./build.sh` script in the root of this repository.
+This guide is for users who want to understand the manual build process or customize it further.

 ## Overview

-This guide covers building OpenWrt from source using the Photonicat team's optimized repository.
-The build is based on LEDE (coolsnowwolf's fork) with Rockchip RK3568 support.
+This guide covers building OpenWrt from source using the official OpenWrt repository ("Vanilla OpenWrt") with minimal patches for Photonicat 2 hardware support.

 ### Build Requirements